sapegin/washingcode-book/manuscript/Divide_and_conquer.md

 ## Keep together code that changes together

-It might be tempting to extract each and every function to its own module.
+It might be tempting to extract every function to its own module.
 And there are benefits to this approach, like easier testing and reuse.

 However, we should be vigilant with letting others reuse our code.
 If we put a function that was used only once to a separate module, other developers may think that they can reuse it somewhere else, when in reality this function is likely not generic and not tested enough to be reused.